presnick/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week11.rst

 * Use existing class definitions to create instances
 * Write unit tests for code based on descriptions we give you, and find bugs in code we've provided by writing tests!

-.. external:: ps10_dyu

-    Complete this week's `Demonstrate Your Understanding <updatelink.com>`_ assignment on Canvas.

-    This is the last DYU that is required!
-However, if you missed any DYUs along the way, you have 2 more opportunities to submit DYUs pertaining to material we cover during the remainder of the semester and/or material you come to new confusion or new understanding of in the process of completing the final project.
-More on this later!